Learn about tools used in the battle against HLB

 Technologies developed to fight HLB

-The University of California Davis, UC Riverside, University of Florida, California Institute of Technology, USDA-ARS Fort Pierce FL, and the University of Arizona received $9 million to develop a ‘nupsyllid’ that is incapable of transmitting the bacterium.
-If successful, this program would release the nupsyllids who will then displace the wild psyllids and reduce spread of HLB.
-Approaches to altering the psyllid include infecting psyllids with Wohlbachia or viruses that reduce their ability to reproduce or their ability to transmit the Clas bacterium and also directly transforming the genes of the psyllid.
+Altering the psyllid: Approaches to altering the psyllid include infecting psyllids with Wohlbachia or viruses that reduce their ability to reproduce or their ability to transmit the Clas bacterium and also directly transforming the genes of the psyllid.

-Details on this work, along with other advances in citrus research, can be seen by visiting our Research Approaches page.
+It is likely that more than one approach will be needed to fully control this disease.
+Details about this work, along with other advances in citrus research, can be seen by visiting our Research Snapshots pages.